 The following information has been collected from Traffic Volume Trends, a monthly report based on hourly traffic count data reported by the States.
 These data are collected at approximately 4,000 continuous traffic counting locations (stations) nationwide and are used to estimate the percent change in traffic for the current month compared with the same month in the previous year.

 Vehicle Miles Traveled on All Estimated Roads

 Vehicle Miles (in Millions)

-Public Private Partnerships (P3s) in Transportation: Trends from the States (remarks)
+Public Private Partnerships (P3s) in Transportation: Trends from the States (presentation)

 It is a great honor to be here this morning and I thank Senator McGee for extending this invitation to me and to The Council of State Governments.
 Established in 1933, The Council works primarily with state legislatures in tracking trends, carrying out research and analysis and promoting state interests.
 While I work for The Council's Southern Office, the Southern Legislative Conference (SLC) in Atlanta, The Council is headquartered in Lexington, Kentucky and also has regional offices in New York, California, Illinois and Washington, DC.

 My presentation this morning covers an important trend surfacing in almost every state in the country: transportation-driven public private partnerships or P3s.
 Broadly, my presentation comprises four parts.
 Part 1, after a quick overview of national and state finances, details the impetus for this growing trend while Part 2 describes its pros and cons.
 Part 3 illustrates several best practices recommended by states and finally, Part 4, explores some specific P3 strategies either currently in place or being explored.